Meet our Team

 Distance Learning Instructional Technologist

-Courtney is originally from Arizona and joined the Veterinary Nursing Program in 2018.
-She graduated from Mesa Community College in 2008 with an Associate in Applied Science in Veterinary Technology and Arizona State University in 2010 with a Bachelor’s in Applied Science in Operations Management.
-Over the past 10 years, she has worked in private emergency/specialty practice, and earned her Veterinary Technician Specialty (VTS) certification in Emergency and Critical Care (ECC) in 2017.
-Her special interests include mechanical ventilation, one-on-one case management, CPR, critical care nursing, critical thinking, and technician training.
+Courtney is originally from Arizona and joined Purdue’s Veterinary Nursing Program in 2018.
+She graduated from Mesa Community College in 2008 with an Associate in Applied Science in Veterinary Technology, Arizona State University in 2010 with a Bachelor’s in Applied Science in Operations Management, and Purdue University Global in 2020 with a Master of Science in Higher Education.
+Over the past 15 years, she has worked in private emergency/specialty practice, and earned her Veterinary Technician Specialty (VTS) certification in Emergency and Critical Care (ECC) in 2017.
+Her clinical special interests include mechanical ventilation, one-on-one case management, CPR, critical care nursing, critical thinking, and technician training.

 In addition to instruction, Courtney remains active within the veterinary community.
-She is the National Association of Veterinary Technicians in America (NAVTA) District 6 Representative, the President-Elect for the Indiana Veterinary Technician Association (IVTA), on the task force for the Veterinary Nurse Initiative (VNI), a speaker on emergency and critical care topics at the national and international level, has been published in several veterinary technician/nursing journals, and is a member of the Association of Veterinary Technician Educators (AVTE).
+She currently serves on the NAVTA Executive Board as Member-at-Large, on the AVECCTN Executive Board as Member-at-Large, on the Indiana Veterinary Technician Association (IVTA) Executive Board as Past-President, on the advisory team for the VNI, and on RECOVER task forces.
+She also lectures nationally and internationally on ECC topics and has been published in several veterinary technician/nursing journals.
+Courtney is a member of the Association of Veterinary Technician Educators (AVTE) and was awarded New Educator of the Year in 2019.

-In her spare time, she enjoys world travel with her husband, reading, fitness, and spoiling her fur kids, Biggs and Ollie.
+In her spare time, she enjoys world travel with her husband, reading, fitness, and spoiling her fur kid Ollie.

 Daniel Mikkelsen, MA